cationly/xyz_utilities/README.txt

 - rotate_atomic_positions.py
 - translate_atomic_positions.py
 - sort_atomic_positions.py
+- duplicate_atomic_positions.py

 The names of the programs are pretty self-explanatory.
-Each program reads an xy z  formatted file, and then manipulates the atomic coordinates according to the type of operation selected (translation, rotation, sorting).
-When all the coord inates have been updated, an output file is created with the first 2 lines mat- ching perfectly the ones in the original file, and the subsequent lines contai- ning the updated coordinates.
+Each program reads an xy z  formatted file, and then manipulates the atomic coordinates according to the type of operation selected (translation, rotation, sorting, duplication).
+When all the coordinates have been updated, an output file is created with the first 2 lines matching  perfectly  the ones  in the original file, and the subsequent lines containing the updated coordinates (except  for the duplication operation where the program writes a new comment line  to indicate  how the original cell has been duplicated).

 The ouput file names are respectively :
+- <seedname>_duplicated for "duplicate_atomic_positions.py"
 - <seedname>_sorted     for "sort_atomic_positions.py"
 - <seedname>_translated for "translate_atomic_positions.py"
 - <seedname>_rotated    for "rotate_atomic_positions.py"